 In most cases, your physician or hospital will take care of precertification.
-Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether they have contacted us.
+Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether they have contacted us and that we have approved the admission.